churchmanlab/splicing_order/scripts/README.txt

 1) get_splice_status_introns_cDNA_PCR_nanopore_seq.sh, which calls the script get_splice_status_per_intron.PCR.py
 2) get_splicing_paths_cDNA-PCR.sh, which calls the scripts get_splicing_paths.cDNA-PCR.no_SE.py and get_splicing_paths.cDNA-PCR.with_SE.py

-To reproduce the analyses and plots presented in the figures, use the scripts that start with the corresponding Figure names.
-These scripts use as input the files generated in the scripts above.
-For some figures, a Python and an R script were used to generate different parts of the figures.
+To reproduce the analyses and plots presented in the figures, use the Jupyter notebooks and R markdown files that start with the corresponding Figure names.
+For some figures, a Jupyter notebook and an R markdown file were used to generate different parts of the figures.